Keksuccino/SimpleEvents/README.md

 SimpleEvents is a lightweight and easy-to-use event system for Java.

 # Examples
-The source contains examples (de.keksuccino.example) to learn how to use SimpleEvents.
+The source contains [examples](https://github.com/Keksuccino/SimpleEvents/tree/master/src/de/keksuccino/example) for learning how to use SimpleEvents.<br>
+Take a look at the [Main](https://github.com/Keksuccino/SimpleEvents/blob/master/src/de/keksuccino/example/Main.java) class to get started.

 # Licensing
 SimpleEvents is licensed under GPLv3.<br>